Terry Deitz: Cambodia

 On May 6, 2015, it was revealed that Deitz was one of the 16 men eligible to be voted in by viewers for Survivor's 31st season, Survivor: Cambodia.
 He was one of two representatives on the ballot from Panama, the other being Shane Powers.
 It was later revealed that Deitz and Powers had formed a pre-game alliance consisting of themselves, Jeff Varner (from Survivor: The Australian Outback) and Kelly Wiglesworth (from Survivor: Borneo).
 Although Powers did not make it onto the season, the other three members all were voted in and originally were placed on the same tribe, Ta Keo.
 After the tribal split on Day 7, from two tribes to three, Deitz was one of only two contestants who remained on the Ta Keo tribe, the other being Kelley Wentworth.
 On Day 10, Deitz won second place for his tribe in the "heroes duel" reward challenge.
-On Day 13, host Jeff Probst came to the Ta Keo camp in the middle of the night to inform Terry about his son Danny's heart condition, and Deitz immediately pulled himself from the game.
+On Day 13, host Jeff Probst came to the Ta Keo camp in the middle of the night to inform Terry about his son's emergency heart condition, and that after a phone conversation with Terry's wife, she and his family felt Terry should return home.
+Terry agreed to leave the game and hurry home.